rydmike/flex_color_picker/README.md

 # Flex ColorPicker

-**NOTE:** This is a development preview release.
-The package is still under development.
-The API may still be modified before its first official release.

 Flex ColorPicker is a customizable color picker for Flutter.
 The `ColorPicker` can show six different types of color pickers, three of which are used for the standard Flutter Material colors and their shades.
 The size and style used for the pick items can be customized.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-upper.png?raw=true" alt="ColorPicker variations upper"/>